 - If you are uncertain how to handle a situation, call Counseling Services and consult with one of the professionals.
 Counseling Services welcomes the opportunity to work with faculty and staff.

 Crisis intervention is a service offered to students who are in serious, immediate emotional distress.
-Psychologists are on call 24 hours a day to handle emergencies such as suicide attempts, rape or attempted rape, physical assaults, and other types of crises.
-If you or a friend is in a psychological crisis, visit or call Counseling Services during regular business hours at (402) 280-2735 and tell the secretary you have an emergency.
-After hours during the week or on weekends, call Public Safety at (402) 280-2911 and ask them to page the on-call psychologist, who will call you back.
+Counselors are on call 24 hours a day to handle emergencies such as suicide attempts, rape or attempted rape, physical assaults, and other types of crises.
+If your student is in a psychological crisis, visit or call Counseling Services during regular business hours at (402) 280-2735 and tell the front desk staff you have an emergency.
+After hours during the week or on weekends, you may call Public Safety at (402) 280-2911 and ask them to page the mental health specialist on call, who will call you back.